gostdlib/concurrency/README.md

 # Introduction

-The packages contained within repository provide safer primitives for doing concurrent and parallel operations.
+The packages contained within this repository provide safer primitives for doing concurrent and parallel operations.

-In addition, these packages integrate Open Telemetry(OTEL) and provide metrics to give insight into how your software is operating.
-These insights can then be used to provide deeper profiling of your software.
+In addition, these packages integrate with Open Telemetry(OTEL) and provide execution traces to give insight into how your software is operating.
+Along with exported metrics within these packages the insights can then be used to provide deeper profiling of your software.

+If used with `gostdlib/foundation/telemetry/slog`, OTEL traces will also contain your logging messages when using the `slog` or `log` packages.

 # A quick look
 - gouroutines/ : A set of packages for safer goroutine spawning and goroutine reuse